-1. Identify behaviours that increase risk
+1. Identify behaviors that increase risk

-Also, not a surprise is that electronic devices such as mobile phones are one of the most common distractions for drivers.
+Also, not a surprise is that electronic devices such as cell phones are one of the most common distractions for drivers.
 Attentiveness to driving when using a device, either hands free or handheld, has an adverse effect on reaction time, speed, following distance and lane position.

 Alcohol is another contributing factor towards transportation accidents and fatalities.
-This is closely followed by issues relating to the legalisation of marijuana, the increased use of synthetic drugs and the dramatic rise in over-the-counter prescription and medication abuse.
+This is closely followed by issues relating to the legalization of marijuana, the increased use of synthetic drugs and the dramatic rise in over-the-counter prescription and medication abuse.

 Fatigue can also be just as deadly as alcohol and drug impairment.
 Fatigue regularly causes accidents which are preventable if drivers, including commercial vehicle operators, don’t get adequate rest.

 Eliminating distractions in transportation requires change in driver thinking and behavior – each of these easily preventable issues identified can be effectively addressed with fleet driver training.

 Training is one of the most effective techniques for creating better drivers.
 Engaging drivers in education makes them aware of the dangers of distracted, fatigued and impaired driving.

 Driver training can play an important part in mitigating claims of negligence when an accident does occur.
 In most accident litigation, plaintiffs focus on the risks taken by your drivers with the burden of proof falling on your company to show not only compliance with training mandated by law, but also the training procedures you have in place.

 Company policies relating to the safe operation of vehicles establishes a uniform understanding of your expectations.